nikivdev/myflow/README.md

 - Use the app to store the many [vegan recipes](https://github.com/nikitavoloboev/vegan-recipes#readme) I like to make.

+#### [CopyClip 2](https://fiplab.com/apps/copyclip-for-mac) - Clipboard Management Done Right

+- Since I installed it it's part of my workflow, easy to use and helps a lot.
+Never need to re-visit a site for a link.

 ### Code

 #### [VS Code](https://github.com/Microsoft/vscode) - Code editor